codeface-io/SwiftObserver/README.md

         >
         > My hunch is that `merge`, `zip` and `combineLatest` originate less from practical need and more from a desire to gerneralize and to max out the metaphor of "**data** streams".
 The underlying conceptual mis-alignment here might be, that updates in an observer-observable relationship are **supposed** to function as **messages** or events rather than as **data**.
         >
-        > All that is required for dependency inversion is that the observer gets informed about changes that he might need to react to.
-The observer then decides whether to act at all, how to act and what data he requires, and he pulls exactly that data from wherever it needs to, including from observables.
+        > And here is why: All that is required for dependency inversion is that the observer gets informed about changes that he might need to react to.
+The observer then decides whether to act at all, how to act and what data it requires, and it pulls exactly that data from wherever it needs to, including from observables.
 It is not the job of the observable to presume what data any observer might need.
-It's not supposed to depend on these higher-level concerns, which is the whole reason why we apply the observer pattern.
+It's not supposed to depend on the observer's concerns, which is the whole reason why we invert that dependency through the observer pattern.
 The observable's job is just to tell what happened.
-So, updates typically function as messages rather than as data streams, and combining messages isn't as meaningful or helpful.
+So, updates naturally function as messages rather than as data streams, and combining messages wouldn't be as meaningful or helpful.

 - Create an observable plus a chain of mappings in one line